-"If others should still be sceptical-if they want any more to convince them that this silent system is maintained for some good and wise purpose, then we would recommend a perusal of this work, which, although it may neither explain nor simplify, must create perusal of this work, which, although it may neither explain nor simplify, must create confidence and assurance-not by the power of its argument and reasoning, of which it has plenty when it is necessary to exhibit it-not by the practical character of its matter, in which it no doubt abounds to the initiated-but simply by the tone of charity, benevotence, and good-will to all, which is no less apparent in the writings than in the conduct of the learned author.
-It is impossible to rise from this book without saying, "Although there is much that is incomprehensible home are the state of the same of the same are Although there is much that is incomprehensible here, yet there is enough, and more than enough, to convince me that that system must be a pure one which numbers such a writer among its leaders.' "-Staffordshire Examiner.
+"If others should still be sceptical-if they want any more to convince them that this silent system is maintained for some good and wise purpose, then we would recommend a perusal of this work, which, although it may neither explain nor simplify, must create perusal of this work, which, although it may heither explain nor simplify, must create confidence and assurance-not by the power of its argument and reasoning, of which it has plenty when it is necessary to exhibit it-not by the practical character of its matter, in which it no doubt abounds to the initiated-but simply by the tone of charity, benevolence, and good-will to all, which is no less apparent in the writings than in the conduct of the learned author.
+It is impossible to rise from this book without saying, "Although there is much that is incomprehensible here, yet there is enough, and more than enough, to convince me that that system must be a pure one which numbers such a writer among its leaders." "-Staffordskire Examiner.